Frequently Asked Questions

 2) If an Emergency Services Instructor Certification expires by more than 2 years or the individual fails the written examination required in Step 1, the individual must retake the Emergency Services Instructor I Course and; Pass the written and practical requirements.

 Recertification documentation shall be submitted to the local WTCS District Fire Coordinator for verification of recertification compliance.
-The District Fire Coordinator shall then forward the State Summary Form to the WTCS FST Fire Education Director.
+The District Fire Coordinator shall then forward the State Summary Form to the WTCS FSEO.